Msalter91/sei-project-one/readme.md

 ### The Mothership
 Once the moterhship is generated, an interval-timed function is run that increases its position by 1, and adds and removed the class as appropriate.

+### Shields Up
+The shields positions are hard-coded into an array and once the board is generate the shields are placed into the cells that match their values.

+The shields are the part that I would like to continue working on the most - they disappear when hit by either lasers or bombs, but it would be nice to add an effect where they dissapear gradually over time, or can take multiple hits.

 ## Shooting Things

 The shooting event is handled by a keyup event listener on the S-key.
 One of the most frustraiting bugs that emerged in the whole process was created by the default behaviour of some keys.
 Pressing space would cause all my timer based functions to duplicate breaking the alien movement and casusing the game to become unplayable.
 Once all defaults were prevented within the eventlistener function, the bug was squashed.